ThinhHoang0108/SAP490-CapstoneProject/README.md

 🔹 Reduces manual intervention and ensures compliance with company policies.
 🔹 Implemented using **SAP Business Workflow (SWDD)**.

+#### **Personal Tasks:**
 ### **2️⃣ Goods Receiving (GR) Report - Excel Output with OLE Object**
+- View and print the GR report with Excel.
+- Check user plant authorize access to ensure they can only view reports for their assigned.
+- Automatically suggests the plants the user can access.
+- Document Reversal: When a document is canceled, it will not be included in the GR report.
 🔹 Generates **Excel-based GR reports** for better usability and flexibility.
 🔹 Uses **OLE Object in ABAP** to format and export reports dynamically.
 🔹 Ensures **user-based authorization**, restricting access based on plant assignments.
 🔹 Implements **automatic plant suggestion** based on user roles.
 🔹 **Document Reversal Handling**: Excludes canceled documents from reports.

 ### **3️⃣ Purchase Order (PO) Form - SmartForms PDF Output**
 🔹 Custom **SmartForms layout** for printing purchase orders.